Work Based Learning

 Additionally, although personal safety is an individual responsibility, you are urged to communicate with the supervisor, Career Development Coordinator, and/or the Coordinator of Internships if you have concerns.

-If your supervisor is not responsive to your concerns or you are unsure how to respond to a situation in which you feel harassed as a result of sex, race, age, disability, or other legally protected characteristics, please contact your Career Development Coordinator and/or the Coordinator of Internships.
+If your supervisor is not responsive to your concerns or you are unsure how to respond to a situation in which you feel harassed as a result of sex, race, age, disability, or other legally protected characteristics, please contact the Internship Coordinator and you Career Development Coordinator.